k2view-academy/K2View-Academy/articles/k2verify/02_key_features.md

 - **Comprehensive Mismatch Detection:**

   Identifies and reports all types of data discrepancies, including:
-  - Value mismatches – Fields with differing values between source and target
+  - Value mismatches – Fields with differing values between source and target.
-  - Missing records – Records present in the source but missing from the target
+  - Missing records – Records present in the source but missing from the target.
-  - Extra records – Records present in the target but not in the source
+  - Extra records – Records present in the target but not in the source.
-  - Failed transformations – Data that was not transformed according to defined rules
+  - Failed transformations – Data that was not transformed according to defined rules.
-  - PII masking failures – Sensitive fields that are not properly masked in the target system
+  - PII masking failures – Sensitive fields that are not properly masked in the target system.

 - **User-Defined and Configurable Parameters:**
   - Allows users to configure verification parameters and adjust comparison behavior to fit different use cases.